Androderm testosterone patch linked to possible health risks for men.

 Do I qualify for an Androderm lawsuit?
 How do I file a claim?

 The best answer to see if you qualify for an Androderm lawsuit claim is to simply call us at 1-800-214-1010 and speak directly to our intake staff; they will ask you a number of questions about your use of Androderm.
-The attorneys and lawyers at Hood National Law Group can help you if you’ve been harmed by taking Androderm.
+The attorneys and lawyers at National Injury Help can help you if you’ve been harmed by taking Androderm.

 Four common questions about the Androderm lawsuit.